u-ask/uask-sys/README.md

 ./node_modules/.bin/uask-cli "https://uask-api.example.com" init "Second-Survey" > second-survey.js
 ```

 This will create a starter script that creates a minimal survey.

-In order to create the survey on the server, run the script :
+In order to create the survey on the server, run it :
 ```
 node ./second-survey.js
 ```